bjascob/amrlib/README.md

 gtos_url =
 'https://p-def5.pcloud.com/cBZ9VvYPBZ56xFosZZZCLy137Z2ZZe3VZkZ2LOTcZzVZ40ZlkZVHZBFZu0ZaJZnJZEpZP5Z4pZokZcJZuJZF2z0XZtjveznPmwmm9KNc7cg0rRurX0Lnk/model_generate_t5-v0_1_0.tar.gz'
 ```
 !!
-If you're get errors trying to download the models, email me and I'll email back a link from pcloud that you can use to download them manually.
+If you're get errors trying to download the models, email me at bjascob@msn.com and I'll email back a link from pcloud that you can use to download them manually.

 The code base also includes library functions and scripts to train and test the parsing and generation nets.